svenlatham/eatout-scraper/README.md

 # Looking for the data?
 Here it is: [List of businesses registered for Eat Out to Help Out (CSV)](places.csv?raw=true) (4.1Mb)

+**Note: HMRC have now [released the full list](https://github.com/hmrc/eat-out-to-help-out-establishments) and are keeping it regularly updated.
+You should use theirs instead.**

 # Methodology
 Using the postcode list at http://api.getthedata.com/postcode/ I built a list of postcodes to create a grid of searches across the British Isles.